-Your health care provider will check for breast lumps, and note the qualities of the lump (firm or soft, smooth or bumpy, and so on).
+Your health care provider will take your medical history and do a physical examination.
+The provider will check for breast lumps, and will note the qualities of the lump (firm, soft, smooth, bumpy, and so on).

-A mammogram or breast ultrasound may be performed to evaluate any abnormalities found in a breast exam.
-If a lump is found that is not clearly benign, a breast biopsy may be necessary.
+A mammogram or breast ultrasound may be done to evaluate any abnormal finding on a breast exam.
+If a lump is found that is not clearly benign, you may need a breast biopsy.

 Premenstrual tenderness and swelling of the breasts; Breast tenderness - premenstrual; Breast swelling - premenstrual